Marcos-Bernasconi/Marcos-Bernasconi/README.md

 # Hi, I'm Marcos Bernasconi

 - Determined web developer with a passion for creative solutions.
-- Experienced in building multi-platform websites using Responsive Web Design.
+- Experienced in building multi-platform websites using Responsive Web Design
 - Knowledgeable in user interface, testing, and debugging processes.
 - Dedicated to learning additional technologies.